gulpjs/interpret/README.md

 ## What is it
 This is used by [Liftoff](http://github.com/tkellen/node-liftoff) to automatically require dependencies for configuration files, and by [rechoir](http://github.com/tkellen/node-rechoir) for registering module loaders.

+## interpret for enterprise

+Available as part of the Tidelift Subscription

+The maintainers of interpret and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+[Learn more.](https://tidelift.com/subscription/pkg/npm-interpret?utm_source=npm-interpret&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## API

 ### extensions